 Dr. Kapur and his team implanted an Impella RP.
 They hadn’t previously done an isolated Impella RP multivessel PCI for a patient with worsening right ventricular failure sliding into cardiogenic shock.
 Should they add LV support as well?
 He discusses how he returned to examining the patient’s hemodynamics.
 Watching the LV tracing while the patient was supported with Impella RP, he saw that LVEDP didn’t change, indicating that the left ventricle was able to tolerate restoration of preload by Impella RP.
 With adequate hemodynamic support, Dr. Kapur and his team proceeded with PCI with the goal of complete revascularization.

-Repeat echo at 2-week follow up showed normal RV dimensions and RV function.
+Repeat echo at two-week follow-up showed normal RV dimensions and RV function.
 “Really a nice case of revascularization and recovery for this patient,” Dr. Kapur concludes.

 Thus Dr. Kapur chose an effective univentricular solution with Impella RP for this patient with univentricular failure.
 As other physicians frequently report when using Impella RP, he saw LV and aortic pressures increase after just a few heartbeats on support.
 A key aspect of this management strategy was having a goal, which in this case was decongestion of end organs, as evidenced by good urine output at 6 hours.

 RA pressure alone correlates with outcomes in cardiogenic shock, Dr. Kapur explains.
-If you have an elevated RA pressure, it is a target of therapy.
-Getting RA pressure down while maintaining systemic perfusion is one of the most important predictors of better outcomes for patients.
+If you have elevated RA pressure, it is a target of therapy.
+Getting RA pressure down while maintaining systemic perfusion is one of the most important predictors of better patient outcomes.

 Langston Dual Lumen is a registered trademark of Teleflex